ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/cloud-native.md

 }
 ```

-Building the source with `bal build --cloud=k8s` will generate the Kubernetes YAML files and Docker image that is required to deploy hello application into Kubernetes.
+Building the source with `bal build --cloud=k8s` will generate the Kubernetes YAML files and Docker image that is required to deploy the `hello` application into Kubernetes.

 Building the source with `bal build --cloud=docker` will generate the Docker image and Dockerfile.

 ### From Code to AWS Lambda
 AWS Lambda is an event-driven, serverless computing platform.
-Ballerina functions can be deployed in AWS Lambda by annotating a Ballerina function with `@awslambda:Function`, which should have the function signature `function (awslambda:Context, json) returns json|error`.
+Ballerina functions can be deployed in AWS Lambda by annotating a Ballerina function with `@awslambda:Function`, which should have the `function (awslambda:Context, json) returns json|error` function signature.

 The sample below illustrates a simple echo function with AWS Lambda annotations.
 Compiling the sample will generate